 Even if you have to invite the biggest animal in the gym to spot you, having someone around who inspires (or intimidates) you will always make you up your intensity.

 It makes the bar look lighter.
 Your brain won't register it as heavy.
 That mental advantage can help you lift heavier or do more reps.

-The less material there is between your feet and the floor when you lift, the more muscle your body can activate.
+The less material between your feet and the floor when you lift, the more muscle your body can activate.
 It's also better for leverage on moves like the deadlift (you'll shorten the distance the bar has to travel).
 If you train at home or in a hardcore gym, lose the shoes.
 (If your gym requires footwear, thin-soled sneakers like Chucks are ideal.)

 Take a two to four-pound medicine ball and push it into a wall with one hand, keeping your arm straight.
 Roll the ball around on the wall (push hard so it doesn't slip), tracing the alphabet.
 Do two sets on each arm, and then do your pressing.
 Firing up the rotator cuff increases the stability in your shoulders.

 Do three sets of three reps, resting 60 seconds between each set.
 Explosive exercises wake up the central nervous system to recruit maximum muscle.